 Insomnia can result from many factors.
 Medications (e.g. antidepressants, cold and flu medications, high blood pressure medication, pain relievers with caffeine) are often to blame for insomnia.
 Certain medical conditions, such as allergies, chronic pain, or asthma, can trigger insomnia.
 Psychological problems, including depression or anxiety, can negatively impact sleep quality.
 Additionally, our lifestyle choices have a significant impact on our sleep.
 Eating certain foods, drinking alcohol and not keeping to a regular sleep routine are just some behaviors that may lead to insomnia.

-Dr. Mazzei utilizes cognitive behavioral therapy (CBT) and mindfulness training for insomnia, which is a non-medication treatment for sleep problems.
-Numerous research studies have demostrated the effectiveness of CBT to treat insomnia.
+Dr. Mazzei utilizes cognitive behavioral therapy (CBT), mindfulness training, hypnosis and neurofeedback to treat insomnia, which are all non-medication treatments for sleep problems.
+Numerous research studies have demonstrated the effectiveness of these therapies to treat insomnia.
 Treatments address the thoughts and behaviors that keep you from sleeping well and helps you learn new strategies to sleep better.
-CBT can include techniques for stress reduction, relaxation and sleep schedule management.
+Insomnia therapy can include techniques for stress reduction, relaxation and sleep schedule management.
 In addition, establishing good sleep hygiene, which is a set of bedtime habits and rituals that you do every night to improve your sleep, is an essential part of treatment.
 Often improved sleep can be achieved within a minimal amount of sessions.
 Working with Dr. Mazzei, you will identify the causes of your sleep problems and develop solutions to successfully improve your sleep quality.

 How do I get started?